waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fainted HM Usage:** HMs like Surf can be used outside of battle even if the Pokémon that knows the move has fainted.
 (Confirmed by system notice on Turn 199815).
 - **1x1 Warp Tiles (Instant):** Most 1x1 warps trigger instantly upon stepping on them.
 To re-use the warp, you must step off the tile and then back on.
 - **1x1 Warp Tiles (Non-Instant):** Some 1x1 warps require a second input.
 After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.
-- **Lead Pokémon HM Bug:** Using an HM move (like SURF) with a Pokémon that is not in the first party slot can cause the lead Pokémon to use a different HM instead (e.g., STRENGTH).
-Hypothesis: The Pokémon using the HM must be in the lead to function correctly.
-Test Plan: After this battle, attempt to use SURF with TITANESS in the second party slot to see if the bug is consistently reproducible.
-This will help confirm if the 'lead Pokémon' is the only variable.
-- **Potential Ground Immunity:** A wild LICKITUNG (Lv 61) in Cerulean Cave took no damage from the Ground-type move EARTHQUAKE.
-It was defeated by the Rock-type move ROCK SLIDE.
-This suggests a potential type immunity or a specific battle mechanic. **Test Plan:** Encounter another Lickitung and test with a different Ground move (e.g., Bonemerang) to confirm.
-- **Sleeping HM Usage:** A Pokémon with the Sleep status condition CAN use an HM move (like Surf) outside of battle.
-(Confirmed on Turn 201076 in Cerulean Cave 1F).
-- **Elevated Ground:** Movement between `ground` and `elevated_ground` is only possible via `steps` tiles.
-Direct movement between them is impossible.
-- **Ledges:** Can be jumped down, but not climbed up.
-Treat as ground only when above (Y-1); otherwise, treat as impassable walls.

 ## B. Solved Puzzles
 - **Snorlax (Routes 11 & 12):** Awakened using the POKé FLUTE from the ITEM menu.
 - **Pokémon Tower Ghost:** Used SILPH SCOPE to reveal the ghost.